vduce/randa-kassis-website/public/articles/article22.md

 14 September 2010

-Following the failure of my “miraculous invention” to dissolve the hymen, and my inability to lead an army to conquer virginity—a failure naturally owed to the ever-watchful guardians of the sexual realm, sworn to thwart any attempt at plundering “masculine treasures”—I was reminded once more that, in our culture, to violate chastity is akin to violating one’s livelihood: both are sacred.
+Following the failure of my 'miraculous invention' to dissolve the hymen, and my inability to lead an army to conquer virginity—a failure naturally owed to the ever-watchful guardians of the sexual realm, sworn to thwart any attempt at plundering 'masculine treasures'—I was reminded once more that, in our culture, to violate chastity is akin to violating one’s livelihood: both are sacred.

 Some of the responses and emails I received revealed a certain incapacity among some readers to grasp the text in its entirety.
 Their replies were rigid, lifeless, and unable to unpack the symbolism embedded in the title.
 I suspect this stems from a general cultural tension around engaging with such sensitive subjects.

 I’ve addressed the topic of perception in earlier articles, particularly its failure to comprehend what lies beyond the bounds of the individual ego—especially when the mind instinctively rejects the unfamiliar.
 Human beings, by nature, gravitate towards repetition.
-In neuropsychology, this is known as the preference for “affective probability”.
+In neuropsychology, this is known as the preference for 'affective probability'.
 As Zajonc explained, the act of selecting any mental representation is governed by a mechanism of preference.
 Hence, we often find ourselves endlessly replicating our own thoughts and methods, avoiding anything that falls outside our established cognitive patterns.

-We frequently hear calls for diversity and the right to difference, couched in lofty slogans such as “freedom of expression”.
+We frequently hear calls for diversity and the right to difference, couched in lofty slogans such as 'freedom of expression'.
 But before we ask this of others, should we not first question our own capacity to suspend our cognitive egos long enough to read or hear what challenges them?

 In my view, the essence of true difference lies in one’s ability to subject their thoughts and behaviours to constant self-critique, thereby attaining a broader awareness.
 This cannot be achieved while one remains obsessed with inflating the ego through the approval of others.